What is Tongue-tie?

 Signs you might notice

 A creased or damaged nipple may look OK from the outside but is a sign that the nipple is in the wrong place.
 Many mothers are told it looks OK despite these obvious symptoms.
-This video demonstrates what happens when the nipple is squashed or creased.

 Poor attachment - shallow - dimpling at the sides of mouth while feeding